Eskaton

 Eskaton is a defunct vanity record label created by Coil, exclusively for albums put out by the group and their friends.
 Its brother labels are Threshold House and Chalice.
+The name came from a French late '70s Zeuhl band, Eskaton, for which the label founders had great respect.
+It is also an alternative spelling of Eschaton, the end of the world in theology.
+The concept is referred to in occult circles, and Coil had an unreleased compilation titled "Eschatology."

-The record label is often associated with the symbol of the "Chaos Cross" and the "Twisted Chaos Cross", symbols which have appeared on several Eskaton releases, such as Gold Is the Metal (With the Broadest Shoulders).
+The record label is often associated with the symbol of the "Chaos Cross" and the "Twisted Chaos Cross", symbols which have appeared on several Coil releases, such as Gold Is the Metal (With the Broadest Shoulders).